Bramdean and Hinton Ampner Parish Council

 Both villages have examples of fine country houses, built (and rebuilt) with character and attention to detail.
 Hinton Ampner House is a substantial, restored Georgian house which, together with its magnificent gardens and grounds, is now cared for by the National Trust.

 The current population of Bramdean and Hinton Ampner is around 550, residing in approximately 190 houses.
-The majority of these houses have no main gas or drainage.
+The majority of these houses have no mains gas or mains drainage.

 Bramdean and Hinton Ampner Parish Council has sponsored these web pages as a resource for local people, as an introduction to the villages for our many visitors and to provide a flavour of the area for those whose family roots are in the district but who now live far away.